Team Merazonia

 Onsite veterinarian

-Randy`s passion for wildlife is unmistakable as he gained experience in wildlife medicine whenever and wherever he could.
-Since 2023 he spends most of his time as the resident veterinarian of Merazonia.
 Randy is originally from Machala, the banana capital of the world, in the southwest of Ecuador and if you are volunteering at Merazonia, you might be lucky enough to see him in the communal kitchen, cooking a delicious traditional Ecuadorian meal such as bolones or patacones.

 Louisa Baillie

 Louisa graduated from Cambridge University and worked as a vet in England for several years, before coming to Merazonia as a volunteer, in early 2009.
 After some travels through the continent, Louisa became our resident vet.
-Merazonia is one of the few wildlife centres in Latin America with an onsite vet.

 Listen to her talk about her work in this radio-interview (starting at 9.30 minutes)

-Ana Davila
+Ana Dávila

 Guido Viteri

 Guido was born and raised near Merazonia’s home ground, the village of Mera and has been part of Merazonia since the first spade went into the ground.
 Guido initially was in charge of the tough task of jungle construction.
-Though he still helps us with construction, we supported Guido to train as a Agriculture and Ecology specialist.
+Though he still helps us with construction, we supported Guido to train as an Agriculture and Ecology specialist.
 He completed his studies in 2011 and now mostly manages our compost, plantation and reforestation projects.
-He is always up for laugh provided you speak Spanish (or at least try to).
+He is always up for a laugh provided you speak Spanish (or at least try to).
 Guido has three children: Jefferson, Angelo and Wendy, who is about to make him a granddad!

 Jennifer Greene